metareflection/synthesis-class/flyer.md

 This year, our exploration takes us to the cutting-edge field of program synthesis.
 Program synthesis is the process of automatically discovering a program that satisfies a high-level specification; it is often considered the pinnacle of programming language research.
 Since the inception of the field, solving program synthesis has been considered equivalent to Artificial General Intelligence (AGI),

-Program synthesis has the potential to revolutionize computing by automating repetitive tasks to reduce manual coding, enabling non-programmers to create software, and optimizing code for performance and efficiency.
-Its applications extend to automatic code repair, educational support for teaching programming, accessibility tooling, theorem proving, and even game development, unleashing new levels of creativity and efficiency across various domains.
+Current successes of program synthesis include automating repetitive tasks, enabling non-programmers to create software, and optimizing code for performance and efficiency.
+Other applications include automatic code repair, educational support for teaching programming, theorem proving, and even game development, unleashing new levels of creativity and efficiency across various domains.

 ## What Will You Learn?